jewettaij/visfd/README.md

 - [ChimeraX](https://www.cgl.ucsf.edu/chimerax/) is useful for visualizing
   MRC files in 3-D and also includes simple graphical [volume editing capability](https://www.cgl.ucsf.edu/chimera/docs/ContributedSoftware/voleraser/voleraser.html).
-- (Optional) A **hard drive**.
-(An HDD, not an SSD.)
-The "filter_mrc" program frequently creates many large temporary files which could wear down an SSD over time.
-Old-fashioned magnetic hard drives (HDDs) are sufficiently fast and are supposedly able tolerate this kind of usage better than SSDs.
-  If you only use this program occasionally, or only use it for a single project, then you probably don't need worry about this issue.

 ## License